threefoldtech/0-initramfs/README.md

 # G8OS Initramfs Builder
-This repository contains all needed to build the g8os-kernel and initramfs to start our root filesystem.
+This repository contains all that is needed to build the g8os-kernel and initramfs to start our root filesystem.

 ## Releases:
 - [0.9.0](https://github.com/g8os/initramfs/tree/0.9.0) : used to build the [v0.9.0](https://github.com/g8os/core0/releases/tag/v0.9.0) of core0